sebv/jwt-doc/README.md

 ### encrypt shared secret

-Please refer to the (encryption key doc)(http://docs.travis-ci.com/user/encryption-keys/).
+Please refer to the [encryption key doc](http://docs.travis-ci.com/user/encryption-keys/).

 You need to encrypt the shared secret as indicated by the thirdparty service provider, and make sure that the variable name is used by Travis Job script.